 Given the importance of technology to life skills today and in the future, computers are an integral part of the educational experience at Seton and are in every classroom.

 Students in all grades have regular access to our computer lab with state-of-the-art hardware and software during scheduled classes with our computer teacher.
 The lab can also be reserved by teachers to be used for class projects, research, and additional technology endeavors.
 Kindergarten through eighth grade classrooms have ActivBoards and SmartBoards.
-Dell tablets are available to the students at all grade levels.
+Tablets and Chromebooks are available to the students at all grade levels.

 Seton fosters 21st century learning skills.
 Teachers strive to develop critical thinking, communication, problem solving, collaboration, community, and creativity through the integration of technology into the core curriculum.

 Technology is constantly evaluated to remain authentic and with a vision to the future.

 "Everything I've learned was built upon a foundation, a constant that is so vital in this ever changing world... that constant has been the sum of my values, my memories, my past, all that paints a picture of who I am now.
 That constant was molded not out there, but within these walls of Seton Catholic School." - Seton Alumnus